ericvalois/easy-multilingual/readme.txt

 * Fix: sub-sub-options and deeper levels defined in wpml-config.xml are not translated
 * Fix: Fatal error when creating a new site when EasyMultilingual is network activated (introduced in v1.5.1)
 * Fix: Admin language forced to English when activating EasyMultilingual (before creating any new language)
-* Fix: 'pll_count_posts' second parameter not taken into account
+* Fix: 'eml_count_posts' second parameter not taken into account
 * Fix: 'edit-post' and 'create-posts' capabilities are not differentiated when saving a post

 = 1.5.2 (2014-06-24) =